/html> Econometrics at Illinois

 Simulation: What makes statistics an experimental science.
 See Random Numbers.
 Description of the results of simulation experiments is called dissimulation.
 Ask: Have you read Francis Bacon's essay "Simulation and Dissimulation?"

 Smoking: Say R.A.
 Fisher found it healthy and became wealthy.
+Add that Joseph Berkson Chief Statistician at Mayor Clinic from 1934-64, also subscribed to this view.

 Statistics: The (futile) attempt to offer certainty about uncertainty.
 Cite Kafka, "I have reached the stage that I no longer desire certainty."